Xiaojin1215/RecommendationSystemOpt/README.md

 ### Data Preprocessing

-Change the user_id and item_id from a String to Integer.
+Change the user_id and item_id from String to Integer.

 ### Spark Tuning
 Increase the value of "Spark.memory.fraction", decreased the value of "Spark.memory.storageFraction".
-Save more memory for shuffle write.
+Save memory for shuffle write.

 ### Data Skew Solution
 Instead of joining the big table "review" with the small table "avg_star" twice, broadcast the "avg_star" first, and saved it as a variable.
 Using "map-side join" twice to save time.